robinklaassen/aas2/INSTALLATION.md

+# Creating local development environment on Windows

-# Install prerequisite
+## Install prerequisites

 - Install WAMP

   - Download the WAMP server. [direct download](https://downloads.sourceforge.net/project/wampserver/WampServer%203/WampServer%203.0.0/wampserver3.1.7_x64.exe?r=https%3A%2F%2Fsourceforge.net%2Fprojects%2Fwampserver%2Ffiles%2FWampServer%25203%2FWampServer%25203.0.0%2Fwampserver3.1.7_x64.exe%2Fdownload&ts=1555748835).
   - Install WAMP, you can leave everything as default.
-  - You might need some extra things, if you start wamp and have an error about a missing Msvcr110.dll [this windows update package thingy](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (if you are not sure which to download, you propably need the x64 one)
+  - You might need some extra things, if you start WAMP and have an error about a missing Msvcr110.dll [this windows update package thingy](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (if you are not sure which to download, you propably need the x64 one)

 - Startup WAMP and ensure it is on php `7.1.x`

   - Open WAMP
   - Change the PHP CLI version to `7.1.x`
-    - In the system-tray, right click on the WAMP logo
+    - In the system tray, right click on the WAMP logo
-    - goto `Tools`
+    - Go to `Tools`
-    - goto `Change PHP CLI version`
+    - Go to `Change PHP CLI version`
     - Select `7.1.x`

 * Install Composer

   - Download composer. [direct download](https://getcomposer.org/Composer-Setup.exe)
   - Install composer.
 You can leave most as default see below.
-    - There is a page to select the proper PHP version. select 7.1.x in the dropdown
+    - There is a page to select the proper PHP version.
+Select 7.1.x in the dropdown.

 * Install a Git environment.
 Either one of the below should do fine (NOT BOTH)
   - Github for windows (should be dummy proof, but never used it)